han3zeng/music-land/guitar-structure/guitar-repair-man/2-structure.md

     * use neck relief(曲度) gauge
         * proper relief: 0.0156” – 0.0312” (i check it online)
             * at guitar repairman: 2/1000"-3/1000"
+    * check and adjust the relief first then you can adjust action height.

 * (Measure Action Height)[https://www.guitaranswerguy.com/guitar-action-good-string-height/]
     * in plating guitar position